greggilbert/recaptcha/README.md

 echo Recaptcha::render([ 'lang' => 'fr' ]);
 ```

-In order to use the [Secure Token](https://developers.google.com/recaptcha/docs/secure_token) you have to use the extra added option of Stoken i order to add the data-stoken field and iformation.
+In order to use the [Secure Token](https://developers.google.com/recaptcha/docs/secure_token) you have to use the extra added option of Stoken.
 For example:

 ```php
     // ...